Building for Bebop on Linux¶

 git clone https://github.com/ArduPilot/ardupilot.git cd ardupilot git submodule update --init --recursive

-Building the flight control firmware is nearly identical for building for the Pixhawk except the
+Building the flight control firmware is nearly identical for building for the Pixhawk except the build command is:

 Strip the binary to reduce the memory footprint: